wangtt2024/SpringBoot-Online-Education-Platform/README.md

 # Online-Education-Platform

 ## Introduction
-This project originated as an assignment for the Database Management System course.
-It is a full-stack website, with the backend developed using Spring Boot and the frontend built with Vue 3.
+This project is a full-stack website, with the backend developed using Spring Boot and the frontend built with Vue 3.
 The project simulates basic functionalities within a school setting, such as students selecting courses and leaving reviews, teachers updating new chapters for courses and viewing feedback, and administrators managing users.

 ## To run the project
 Backend: